 On the other side there are cars which are equipped with the active hydraulic anti-roll bars which significantly reduce body roll in corners, of course only if they work properly.
 So they are great and everything, but they can leak and sometimes even completely fail.
 This means that if you are buying a car with this feature then check them for leaks, and check your power steering fluid level regularly and it’s good to change it regularly as well, since these special anti-roll bars are using the same fluid as the power steering.
 All in all, I would recommend to avoid cars with this feature if you are not willing to pay for these parts if they break.

 The touring version is standardly equipped with the self-leveling air suspension on the rear axle.
 The air struts are going to leak sooner or later, so be prepared to replace them.
 A brand new genuine air spring costs around 318 €, an aftermarket is obviously cheaper-approx. 130 €.
 The air compressor itself and sometimes one of the height sensors can fail as well, so if your air struts are not leaking then you know where to search for the problem next.

-“Occasionally it’s good to replace the air compressor air filter too (mainly to extend the lifetime of the compressor) – the new genuine filter costs around 40€.”
+“Touring version: it’s good to replace the air suspension air compressor air filter too (mainly to extend the lifetime of the compressor) – the new genuine filter costs around 40€.”

 The optional equipment included everything you can and can’t imagine, so: optional front fully electrically adjustable massage seats which can be heated and ventilated (the most comfortable in their class), night vision, adaptive cruise control, heated and electrically adjustable multifunctional steering wheel with shift paddles, soft-close doors, head up display, various leather color combinations, alcantara headliner and so on and so forth.

 Keep it simple they say, and I agree.
 So the most reliable petrol engines are the 6 cylinders with the N52 and M54 engine codes-because they don’t have direct injection or turbocharger.

 The 4 cylinder engine with the M54 engine code is not that bad either but it’s not very powerful.